Internet News

 For publishers, the key is to find a way to maximize revenues from print and the Web.
 With the steady fall-off of advertising since 2006, there is growing recognition of the part that free access to the Web has played in the hemorrhaging of circulation.
 In the next year, many publishers are expected to erect "pay walls" around their sites.

 The Financial Times allows visitors to FT.com access to a few free articles a month, but to get more they have to subscribe.
 This has netted the FT 117,000 subscribers paying up to $299 a year.
-Affluent and educated, those readers are very attractive to advertisers.
-The Wall Street Journal allows visitors to WSJ.com free access to all articles about politics, culture, and other general-interest topics.
-Only those seeking entry to the Journal's business and finance reports must pay.
+The Wall Street Journal allows visitors to WSJ.com free access to all articles about general-interest topics.
+Only those seeking entry to business and finance reports must pay.

 The online arm of Foreign Policy magazine, ForeignPolicy.com offers free access to both punchy articles from the magazine and a roster of contentious, thoughtful blogs.
 It also has offered some original reporting.

 After not quite three years, Politico attracts on average about 3.2 million unique visitors a month.
 Its founders say it's in the black.
-Fully dependent on ad revenue, Politico gets much of it from its print edition, which is published five times a week when Congress is in session and has a circulation of 32,000.
+Fully dependent on ad revenue, Politico gets much of it from its print edition.

-The Huffington Post has been coy in discussing its earnings.
-In just four years, it has conjured up a cast of bloggers numbering in the thousands, a Washington staff of seven, an investigative unit, and local editions in Chicago and New York.
-Ad revenue has been growing briskly, but the company feels it needs to attract far more display advertising.
+The Huffington Post has conjured up a cast of bloggers numbering in the thousands, a Washington staff of seven, an investigative unit, and local editions in Chicago and New York.
+Ad revenue has been growing briskly.